UgljesaAbcd/ugljesa-vojvodic-fatcat-task./README.md

 ## Project structure

-I made a couple of aliases in order to support folder structure, although I was not strict when I import code as very often it was imported automaticaly, and in order to finish as much of tasks I didn't check aditionaly how code was imported.
+I made a couple of aliases in order to support folder structure, although I was not strict when I import code, as very often it was imported automaticaly, and in order to finish as much of tasks I didn't check aditionaly how code was imported.

 In components folder, you can find two folders **MyFormGenerator** and **PageGenerator** with components that were part of the homework.